Central chimpanzee: Diet

-Central chimpanzees are described as opportunistic frugivores, compared to western lowland gorillas and Bornean orangutans that are generalized frugivores, central chimpanzees are specialised frugivores.
+Central chimpanzees are opportunistic frugivores.
+Compared to western lowland gorillas and Bornean orangutans who are generalized folivores and frugivores, central chimpanzees are specialised frugivores.
 Central chimpanzees diet consists mainly of fruits in their diets.
 During months were the fruit availability is low, central chimpanzees are able to keep a high fruit intake.
 The central chimpanzees tend to stay in the vegetation to get their food source.
-In a study it mentions that central chimpanzees and western lowland gorillas high fruit consumption overlap in many parts of Central Africa.
-But in most cases central chimpanzees consumed more fruits in their diets (60%), where western lowland gorillas also consumed more leaves.
+In a study, it mentions that central chimpanzees and western lowland gorillas high fruit consumption overlap in many parts of Central Africa.
+But in most cases, central chimpanzees consumed more fruits in their diets (60%), where western lowland gorillas also consumed more leaves.
 This is due to their digestive specificities.
 So they do not seem to have a direct competition for food between central chimpanzees and western lowland gorillas.
 It was also seen that central chimpanzees in the Montane forest of Kahuzi swallowed two different types of leaves of Commelinaceae for medical purposes.
 This was seen in 2.1% of the fecal matter of the central chimpanzees.
 It was proposed that this was done to control intestinal parasites.
 They are known to be occasional predators, which is the red colobus monkey.
-Although this is a rare occurrence this does occur in Central Africa.
+Although this is a rare occurrence, this does occur in Central Africa.
 The population being in decline the occurrence of Central Africa is diminishing.

 Conservation

 The 2007 International Union for Conservation of Nature (IUCN) Red List of Threatened Species classifies the central chimpanzee as endangered.
-In 1988 they were considered "vulnerable", but have been considered "endangered" since at least 1996.
+In 1988, they were considered "vulnerable", but have been considered "endangered" since at least 1996.
 The World Wildlife Fund (WWF) estimates there are as many as 115,000 individuals alive, but that the number is more likely between 47,000 and 78,000 The central chimpanzee only has large, robust populations where large amounts of forest are left undisturbed; smaller, isolated populations also remain.
 According to the IUCN, decline in the central chimpanzee population is expected to continue for another 30 to 40 years.

 Major threats to central chimpanzee populations include Ebola virus disease, poaching for bushmeat, and habitat destruction.
 The IUCN attributes this to increasing human presence (agriculture, de-forestation, development) and political instability.

-Due to the close genetic relationship to gorillas, orangutans, and humans, central chimpanzees are vulnerable to viruses that afflict humans, such as Ebola, the common cold, influenza, pneumonia, whooping cough, tuberculosis, measles, yellow fever, HIV and may contract other parasitological diseases such as schistosomiasis, filariasis, giardiasis, and salmonellosis.
+Due to the close genetic relationship to gorillas, orangutans and humans, central chimpanzees are vulnerable to viruses that afflict humans, such as Ebola, the common cold, influenza, pneumonia, whooping cough, tuberculosis, measles, yellow fever, HIV and may contract other parasitological diseases such as schistosomiasis, filariasis, giardiasis, and salmonellosis.

 Disease

-Spontaneous Heart Disease
+Spontaneous heart disease

 One of the major causes of central chimpanzee deaths is caused by heart disease.
 This sudden cardiac death is caused by fatal arrhythmia.
 This is when the heart has an unorganised, erratic firing of the impulse which impact the ventricles.
-But in central chimpanzees the post mortem analysis of this cause of death is complex to observe.
+But in central chimpanzees, the post mortem analysis of this cause of death is complex to observe.
 The causes related to these spontaneous heart failures were observed in this study.
-They saw different reasons which lead to this disease the most prevalent ones were renal failure and trauma.
+They saw different reasons which lead to this disease; the most prevalent ones were renal failure and trauma.